 Classic Pairing: Fresh chèvre with Chenin Blanc

 Why it works: Chèvre, in all of its lovely forms, developed with the fine white wines of the Loire Valley.
-This is a classic “goes with where it grows” pairing, as the cheeses and wines match each other in acidity and intensity (Loire Sauvignon Blancs are a good match, too).
+This is a classic “goes with where it grows” pairing, as the goat milk and the wines match each other in acidity and intensity (Loire Sauvignon Blancs are a good match, too).

 Classic Pairing: Stilton with ruby Port

-Why it works: The rich creaminess and salty sharpness of the cheese meld with the sweet depth of the wine.
+Why it works: The rich creaminess and salty sharpness of the cheese meld with the wine’s sweet depth.

-The Twist: Fresh chèvre, honey and a tablespoon of cocoa nibs with Port
+The Twist: Fresh ricotta, honey and cocoa nibs with tawny Port

-Why it works: Fresh chèvre by itself would be obliterated by the Port.
-However, a dash of honey will match the sweetness of the wine and the dark-chocolaty goodness of the nibs, forming a winning combination.
+Why it works: Fresh ricotta by itself would be obliterated by the Port.
+However, adding a dash of honey and dark-chocolate complexity forms a bridge to the wine’s toffee-like sweetness.

 Classic Pairing: Limburger with porter

-Why it works: If there was ever a cheese that called for beer, it’s this pungent favorite, as the fizzy dark brew stands up to the stink.
-Try German beer with German cheese, or Wisconsin beer with Wisconsin cheese.
+Why it works: If there was ever a cheese that called for beer, it’s this pungent favorite.
+The fizzy dark brew can stand up to the stink of the cheese.
+Try a German beer with German cheese, a Wisconsin beer with Wisconsin cheese, etc.

 Classic Pairing: Cheddar with red Bordeaux

 Why it works: The tang and crystalline crunch of Cheddar combine magically with the cassis and tobacco notes of a good Bordeaux, especially a gravelly textured Cab-Merlot blend from Graves.

 It’s easy to overlook the other elements that comprise the perfect cheese plate, but don’t.
 Proper choices can turn a solid pairing into a stupendous one.

 - Fresh and dried fruit provide a bridge between wine and cheese, as do chutneys and jams.
-Try to mirror the wines you’re serving.
-If the wine boasts cherry aromas, serve with some dried cherries or not-too-sweet cherry chutney.
+Try to mirror the wines you’re serving: If the wine has cherry aromas, serve with dried cherries or not-too-sweet cherry chutney.

 - Nuts bring out the nuttiness of cheese even more.
 Honey is a welcome touch, especially if you’re serving a dessert wine.
-Black pepper adds spice.
-If you’re serving a red wine, a fresh crack of pepper will tie the wine and the cheese together.
+If you’re serving red wine, a crack of black pepper will tie the wine and cheese together.